conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

 executable('app', 'main.cpp', dependencies: mylib)
 ```

-In this case Meson won't use already known detection mechanisms like: *pkg-config*,
+In this case, Meson won't use already known detection mechanisms like *pkg-config*,
-*cmake*, *config-tool* and you must inject the correct flags to the compiler in order to
+*cmake* or *config-tool* and you must inject the correct flags to the compiler to find
-find those libraries.
+those libraries.
 This is the use case of
 [MesonDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/meson/mesondeps.html)
-that will define the correct args and link_args to link with those libraries.
+that will define the appropiate *args* and *link_args* variables to link with those
+libraries.

 Ease Conan 2.0 migration
 ------------------------

 The migration process to Conan 2.0 compatible recipes has started in [Conan Center
-Index](https://github.com/conan-io/conan-center-index) and the Conan team is making a
+Index](https://github.com/conan-io/conan-center-index), and the Conan team is making a
-great effort to help in the process of writting Conan 2.0 compatible recipes.
-For that, we
+great effort to help in the migration process to Conan 2.0 compatible recipes.
+With that
-have released several patch Conan versions up to Conan 1.51.3 and also backported a few
+in mind, we have released several patch Conan versions up to Conan 1.51.3 and backported a
-fixes to Conan 1.50.2 that is the Conan version used currently in Conan Center Index.
-If
+few fixes to Conan 1.50.2 which is the Conan version used in Conan Center Index by this
-you want to get ready for Conan 2.0, please do not forget to check the [Conan migration
+date.
+If you want to get ready for Conan 2.0, please do not forget to check the [Conan
-guide](https://docs.conan.io/en/latest/conan_v2.html) to 2.0 in the Conan documentation.
+migration guide](https://docs.conan.io/en/latest/conan_v2.html) to 2.0 in the Conan
+documentation.

 ---